coderamen666/srd-v3.5-md/basic-rules-and-legal/combat-ii-movement-modifiers-and-special-actions.md

 the check fails, you take 1d6 points of damage.

-**If You Are Dropped:** If you are knocked unconscious, you have a 50% chance to stay in the saddle (or 75% if you're in a military saddle).
+**If You Are Dropped:** If you are knocked unconscious, you have a 50% chance to stay in the saddle (or 75% if you’re in a military saddle).
 Otherwise you fall and take 1d6 points of damage.

 Without you to guide it, your mount avoids combat.